https://github.com/pwwang/xqute

 ```

-### Implementing a scheduler
+### Implementing a Scheduler

 ```python

-from xqute import Scheduer
+from xqute import Scheduler

 class MyScheduler(Scheduler):